 Will the Energy Policy question be answered in the context of the broader Presidential Foreign Policy Debate?
 Adding an extra dimension on the Saturday before the final debate on foreign policy, the Obama administration commanded a US carrier group on a mission to cruise though the disputed South China Sea.
 Tensions may flare.
-With the final Florida debate between Barack Obama and Mitt Romney including hot topics like Iran, Syria and the Libya scandal, there may not be enough time to answer the Energy Policy question.
-But the question on everyone's mind each time they fill up their tank is, "Will I be able to afford it next time?"
+With the final Florid debate between Barack Obama and Mitt Romney including hot topics like Iran, Syria and the Libys scandal, there may not be enough time to answer the Energy Policy question.
+But the question on everyone's mind each time they fill up their tank is: "Mill Lea palle to a fifted it next time?" their tank is, "Will I be able to afford it next time?